jumbamark/ford-gobike-dataset-exploration/README.md

 ## Key Insights for Presentation

 For the presentation, I focus on the influence of user type.
 I start by introducing the numeric variable duration in seconds followed by other categorical variables (user type, start_hour and start_weekday).
 Afterwards I'll plot to see impacts of user type on duration and usage(in number of rides) and focus on how different groups of users use the service.

-For the presentation, I focus on just the influence of the four Cs of diamonds and leave out most of the intermediate derivations.
-I start by introducing the price variable, followed by the pattern in carat distribution, then plot the transformed scatterplot.

-Afterwards, I introduce each of the categorical variables one by one.
-To start, I use the violin plots of price and carat across clarity.
-I'm only looking at the clarity grade plot here since it's the clearest example of how the categorical quality grades affect diamond pricing.
-The other two categorical variables, cut and color, are covered afterwards, using point plots.
-I've made sure to use different color palettes for each quality variable to make sure it is clear that they're different between plots.